VA Health Care benefits

 The above treatment record(s) for each day being billed do not have to be in English.
 If they are in a foreign language, they will be translated by the FMP at no cost to the claimant.
 However, if the treatment record(s) are not in English, it may take a few weeks longer for the FMP to process the claim.
 The FMP does encourage the use of VHA 10-7959f-2 when submitting claims for reimbursement as a cover sheet;

 You can also have your medical provider bill the VA's FMP directly for any treatment needed of your service-connected disability if they are willing to do so.
 Below are "fact sheets" written in different languages to print out and take to your medical provider (or email them).
 These fact sheets explain in the different languages what is needed by the VA's FMP from the provider in order to pay for any needed treatment of any service-connected disability.
+Generally, the same documents that are listed above (except for "proof of payment" by the veteran) are required by the medical provider as well when submitting their invoices for payment.

 All claims for payment/reimbursements of any needed medical treatment for a service-connected disability while residing or traveling overseas should be sent to the FMP's mailing address noted at the top of this page.
 Also for more information regarding VA's Foreign Medical Program (FMP), please see the following link;